charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 [^6]: Wild wheat stalks shatter when ripe, dropping the kernels on the ground.
 A single mutation kept the stalks in tact.
 Harvesting the whole stalk was much easier, so the mutated wheat was more likely to be harvested (and spread).

-Eurasia also had the best native animals for livestock.
+Eurasia also has the best native animals for livestock.
 There are about 150 species of large plant-eating mammal on the planet.
 The vast majority of them are mean (zebra), panicky (antelope), territorial (deer), slow to mature (elephant), or reluctant to breed in captivity (vicuña[^5]).
-Only about a dozen species are well-suited to domestication, and almost all of them (camels, cows, donkeys, goats, horses, pigs, sheep, and water buffalo) are native to Eurasia.
+Only about a dozen species are well-suited to domestication, and almost all of them (camels, cows, donkeys, goats, horses, pigs, sheep, and water buffalo) are native to Eurasia[^7].
 Llamas and alpacas, native to the Americas, aren't strong enough to pull a plow.
 Dogs were domesticated by early humans worldwide, but only protein-starved societies ever resorted to eating them.

 [^5]: When this book was written, it was believed that llamas and alpacas were domesticated from the same species.
 More recent analysis suggests instead that the alpaca is descended from the vicuña.

+[^7]: It's possible that the wave of extinctions around the end of the ice age was driven by the spread of human hunters.
+Eurasian animals coevolved with humans, while animals in the Americas first encountered humans when humans were already deadly.
+The author admits this connection is not firmly established.

+In addition to better grasses and better herbivores, the author argues that Eurasia has a better shape for food production.

+Those species were spread across millions of square miles.

+Finally, Diamond argues that the layout of Eurasia was advantageous for the spread of food production.
+Plants are sensitive to climate and daylight hours.
+It's easier to move east-west rather than north-south.

+species for staple crops and the best native species for livestock, Eurasia's shape made it much easier for food producers to consolidate crops from different regions.